sirsavant/Super_Hero_Squad/README.md

 ### What is JSON?
 A text-based file which consists of data structured in javascript like objects with property-value pairs and arrays.
 * JSON exists as a string - useful when you want to transmit data across a network.
 It needs to be converted to a native JavaScript object when you want to access the data.
 JavaScript provides a global **JSON** object that has methods available for converting between the two.

+> **Note:** Converting a string to a native object is called *deserialization,* while converting a native object to a string so it can be transmitted across the network is called *serialization.*

 * A JSON string can be stored in its own file, which is a text file with an extension of `.json,` and a MIME type of `appplication/json`.
 * You can include the same basic data types inside JSON as you can in a standard JavaScript object - strings, numbers, arrays, booleans, and other object literals.

 Example of a JSON file [HERE](https://mdn.github.io/learning-area/javascript/oojs/json/superheroes.json).